Faculty

 Digital Arts

-Animation, Filmmaking, Graphic Design, and
+Animation, Filmmaking, and Graphic Design

-Animation, Filmmaking, Graphic Design, and
+Digital Arts Animation, Filmmaking, and Graphic Design

 Anna Woerman, M.Ed., Conservatory Chair, and Graphic Design Instructor: